rohban-lab/Shaeiri_submitted_2020/README.md

 #### 1. Extended adv training on CIFAR10:
 ```
 You can use train.py in CIFAR10 folder to train your own model using extended adversarial training.
-Note that base model is addapted from [Madry Lab](https://github.com/MadryLab/robustness).
+Note that base model is addapted from Madry Lab (https://github.com/MadryLab/robustness).
 ```

 #### 2. IAT on MNIST: